History of Bosnia and Herzegovina in Timeline

 2017: Tourism Statistics

-In 2017, Bosnia and Herzegovina ranked third in the world in terms of the number of new jobs created by foreign investment, relative to the number of inhabitants.
+In 2017, Bosnia and Herzegovina ranked third globally in the number of new jobs created by foreign investment, relative to its population.

 In December 2018, NATO approved a Bosnian Membership Action Plan.